iamlalitpandey/NLC.Stevens.Dataset/README.md

 # Natural Language Classifier Demo [![Build Status](https://travis-ci.org/watson-developer-cloud/natural-language-classifier-nodejs.svg?branch=master)](http://travis-ci.org/watson-developer-cloud/natural-language-classifier-nodejs)

+  This Repository contains the Natural Language Classifier example on the Stevens' Academic Dataset.
+This NLC service will classify the End user questions into a class that can be fed to R&R Service to get the corressponding answer documents.

 	The IBM Watson&trade; Natural Language Classifier service applies deep learning techniques to make predictions about the best predefined classes for short sentences or phrases.
 The classes can trigger a corresponding action in an application, such as directing a request to a location or person, or answering a question.
 After training, the service returns information for texts that it hasn't seen before.
 The response includes the name of the top classes and confidence values.

 Give it a try!
 Click the button below to fork into IBM DevOps Services and deploy your own copy of this application on Bluemix.